Human rights in Malaysia: Rights of persons under arrest

 Warrantless arrests are not permitted, and suspects may be held without charge for up to three weeks with a magistrate's permission.
 Suspects are sometimes released and then re-arrested, often questioned without being offered legal representation, and occasionally denied family visits.
 Detention of material witnesses in criminal cases is permitted.
 Pre-trial detention can last several years.
 Several laws permit the detention of suspects without judicial review or the filing of charges.

-In addition, there have been several cases of extra-judicial enforced disappearances: Raymond Koh and Amri Che Mat were abducted by agents of the Malaysian Special Branch.
+In addition, there have been several cases of extra-judicial enforced disappearances.
+In 2017, a Christian pastor Raymond Koh, and a Shia Islam practitioner, Amri Che Mat, were abducted by agents of the Malaysian Special Branch.
+In 2025, businesswoman Pamela Ling was alleged to have been abducted by government authorities.

-Under the Internal Security Act (ISA), police were permitted to arrest and detain for 60 days, without warrant or counsel or judicial review, persons who acted "in a manner prejudicial to the national security or economic life of Malaysia."
+Previously under the now-repealed Internal Security Act (ISA), police were permitted to arrest and detain for 60 days, without warrant or counsel or judicial review, persons who acted "in a manner prejudicial to the national security or economic life of Malaysia."
 The ISA did not permit judicial review of most ISA decisions, and the United Nations Human Rights Council considered the ISA inconsistent with the Universal Declaration of Human Rights.
+In 2012, the ISA was repealed and replaced by Security Offences (Special Measures) Act 2012 (SOSMA) under Najib Razak's administration.

 Under SOSMA, "initial police detention is cut to a maximum of 28 days, after which the attorney-general must decide whether to prosecute and on what charges."
 But "judicial oversight is notably absent during the first 24 hours of police custody and such absence can be extended to the entire 28-day investigatory period."
 While SOSMA "promised to ease incommunicado detention by mandating immediate notification of next-of-kin and access to a lawyer chosen by the suspect," in fact "initial access can be postponed for 48 hours should a higher level police officer consider it prudent; another serious violation of an individual's due process rights."